What is digital transformation?

 Strategic alignment

 Transformation for transformation’s sake isn’t enough.
 Any plan for digital change is incomplete without a clear sense of the return on investment.
 It’s essential to understand the “why” behind any new process change or technology investment—how will this tool or change drive actual results for your business?
-Aligning your digital transformation directly with shared business goals will help ensure any change is both strategic, effective, and practical.
+Aligning your digital transformation directly with shared business goals will help ensure any change is strategic, effective, and practical.

 Effective change management